NabilSaikaly/ImageTransform/README.md

 3. `./ImageTransform` to compile the ImageTransform.cpp file
 4. `make test` to compile the test files
 5. `./test` to run the tests
+- Note: `make clean` after cloning this repo and before implementing.